BonzaiThePenguin/WikiSort/Chapter 4. Faster!.md

 * * *

-And if you want to get *really* technical about it, it'd actually be faster to skip the items at the start of each group of items that were already in order, and use a binary search instead of a linear search as part of the insertion sort:

-    // 4-7 works better for the binary search variant of insertion sort for each 4-7 items in the array get the range for these items

-        if (array[range.start + 1] < array[range.start])
-            // skip sorting items that are in reverse order for (index = range.start + 2; index < range.end; index++)
-                if (array[index] >= array[index - 1])
-                    break
-            Reverse(array, Range(range.start, index))
-        else
-            // skip sorting any items that are in order for (index = range.start + 2; index < range.end; index++)
-                if (array[index] < array[index - 1])
-                    break

-        // sort the rest of the items in this group,
-        // using a binary search instead of a linear search InsertionSortBinary(array, range, compare, index)

-* * *

 Also, since there's a good chance the data is already somewhat in order, let's skip merging any sections that are already sorted: